wkzhuang/YouTube-Analysis/README.md

 ```bash
 python3 Trending_Video_Update.py
 ```
-The current day's data will be saved both to a separate csv file, and to the accumulated file.
+The current day's data will be saved both to a separate csv file, and to the accumulated file (adding to Kaggle dataset mentioned above).

 ### Web Interface on Play Framework
 Run the following command to start the application
 ```bash
 sbt run
 ```
+Or, in IntelliJ's sbt shell, input "run".

 Once it's done compiling, go to http://localhost:9000 in web browser. <br>

 The first index shows the trending video list on presentation day.
 (Generated csv was put in Resources folder) <br>

 The second index shows the prediction of average like counts in each category the next day. <br>

 The preprocessing and model training is incorporated into the application.
 It reads Data from CSV files, preprocess and train a machine learning model on the fly while user selects different category to predict.

+In more details, the model predicts the average like counts of the next day in each category based on trending data in the past two years.
+After category input by user from UI, a category will be sent to scala and the model will pick the right data to process, train and predict.
+Although limited, linear regression is applied in this project.
+It's quick in training and easy to modify, but suffers from overfitting in time series data

 ### Visualization
 Login to Databricks community edition.
 Navigate to the floating menu on the left side, select **Workspace**.
 Under workspace, from left to right, choose **Workspace -> Users**.
 Next to account email address, click the small down arrow and select **Import**.
 Import the *youtube_analysis_vis.html* file in the *"Visualization"* folder. <br>